 This article originally appeared on our sister site SearchCRM.com.

-After years of piecemeal acquisitions of business intelligence (BI) applications, whether through individual departments purchasing tools on their own for the sake of expediency or
+After years of piecemeal acquisitions of business intelligence (BI) applications, whether through individual departments purchasing tools on their own for the sake of expediency or through mergers and acquisitions, organizations find themselves with more than they need.

 It's a situation many would like to change.
 And while BI vendors are rushing to proclaim themselves the true BI platform provider, making that transition is not an easy task.